-We will be open Wednesdays and Thursdays 9 – 5, and by appointment on any other day.
+We are normally open Wednesdays and Thursdays 9 – 5, and by appointment on any other day.

 You can reserve your spot online (for Wednesdays and Thursdays) or if you’d like to make an appointment, please contact us by emailing us at email@example.com or calling our office at 207-625-3396.

 How it Works:

 Please call or email us to make an appointment to use the shop on an hourly or daily basis.
 You provide the wood (or you can buy it from us) and supplies for your project, and we provide the tools and some instruction to help you along.
 If the lack of a certain tool or the right space has ever stopped you from completing a woodworking project, the Rent-a-Bench program is now here to help!

 We currently have 4 spots available at any given time.
 (Couples or family groups are welcome to come work together as well!)

 Reduced rates for low or fixed incomes are available upon request.

 If you would like a private lesson, please contact us with any questions.
 If it’s something we can do, we’re happy to schedule a special session.
 The suggested rate for private lessons is $20 an hour.